 - specific learning difficulty, perhaps with reading, writing, number work or understanding information

 - sensory or physical needs.
-This could be hearing impairment, visual impairment or physical difficulties communication problems.
+This could be hearing loss, visual impairment or physical difficulties communication problems.

 - difficulty expressing themselves or understanding what others are saying